-After successful completion of the 5-module self-study online tutorial program, you are eligible to register and take the RSSA® Competency Final Exam to obtain your credential.
+After successful completion of the 5-module self-study online tutorial program, you are eligible to register and take the RSSA Competency Final Exam to obtain your credential.
 It is given online once a month on the second Tuesday of the month and consists of two parts.
 You have 2 hours to complete each part.
 While you take the exam online from the convenience of your office or home computer, the final exam is a proctored exam whereby a live person will monitor your test-taking.
-For this reason, there is a registration proctoring fee of $175.00.
+There is a registration proctoring fee of $1,500.
 All registrants must have access to a computer with a webcam on the date they will be taking the final exam.

 Part I includes 80 multiple-choice questions and requires a passing grade of 75% (60 questions must be answered correctly).
 Once all the questions are completed and registrants have submitted their answers, Part I will automatically be graded.
 If you do not pass Part I, you cannot proceed to take Part II of the exam.
 Registrants that fail Part I may re-register to take the exam again at a future date.

 Part II of the final exam is a Social Security case study for which registrants are required to use cloud-based financial software to analyze alternative claiming age scenarios to maximize a client's Social Security benefits.
 Registrants have been provided 30-day free access to practice and use the Maximize My Social Security software in Module V of the self-study online tutorial program.
 Due to free trial timing limitation, registrants should plan to begin and proceed through Module V and take the final exam within the 30-day period.